-She is wearing a feminine, mustard-yellow dress while walking down the street in high hills and a big smile on her face.
+Beyoncé is wearing a feminine, mustard-yellow dress while walking down the street in high heels and a big smile on her face.
 But don’t be mistaken: Beyoncé is furious.
-In this scene from a music video Hold Up, which gained over 150 million views, the pop legend smashes car windows with her baseball bat, AKA Hot Sauce.
+In this scene from a music video Hold Up, which gained over 209 million views, the pop legend smashes car windows with her baseball bat, aka Hot Sauce.
 It has also become one of Beyoncé’s most iconic performances.

 After comparing the two, the artistic influence of Ever is Over All on Hold Up seems obvious.
 At one point Beyoncé was actually accused of stealing the idea from Rist.
 This brings up another question – what influenced Rist to create her video installation?

-Dr. Nava Sevilla-Sadeh, an art history professor at Tel Aviv University, suggests an answer in a recent article.
+Dr. Nava Sevilla-Sadeh, an art history professor at Tel Aviv University, suggests an answer in her article.
 She claims that Rist’s performance is heavily based on Maenads: a group of women depicted in Greek mythology.

-All of the antique examples show a manic, out-of-control, and crazy woman. who despite their feminine dress perform actions which are not stereotypically feminine.
-Similarly, Rist and Beyoncé’s are wearing dresses, hills and have long hair, yet their mad behaviour does not ‘suit’ their appearance.
+All of the antique examples show manic, out-of-control, and crazy women, who despite their feminine dress perform actions that are not stereotypically feminine.
+Similarly, Rist and Beyoncé are wearing dresses, heels and have long hair, yet their mad behavior does not “suit” their appearance.
 This contrast is what makes representations of Maenadism in art so interesting: it challenges the conceptions of how a woman should behave, from ancient times to this day.